 InReach can send texts up to 160 characters.
-Spot X message length is 140 characters.
+Spot X message length is only 140 characters.

 With Spot X it is easy to compose messages on the device.
 With inReach it is not.
 You will want to pair it with your phone, although on-device messaging is possible if quite slow.

 The onboard backlit keyboard on the Spot X is very nice.

 InReach can get weather forecasts (they can be delightfully inaccurate in remote areas).
 With Spot X, you will have to text someone and get them to look one up for you.

-As I’ve mentioned before, for the tracking feature to work properly with Spot X, the device must be upright.
+As I’ve mentioned before, for the tracking feature to work at all with Spot X, the device must be upright.
 It won’t sit that way naturally, so some kind of cradle or stand will need to be fashioned (the Bluetooth version comes with a stand).
 Laying down, fewer than half of the tracking points actually get through.
 InReach is better in this regard.
 If you want bulletproof tracking, get a Spot Gen 3 or 4.

-Incoming messages on the Spot X may or may not cause the new message alert to appear, leading to missed calls.
+Incoming messages on the Spot X may or may not cause the new message icon to appear, leading to missed messages.

-An outgoing Spot X message may remain in the outgoing message queue and not be flagged as delivered long after it has actually been delivered.
+An outgoing Spot X message may remain in the outgoing message queue and not be marked as delivered long after it has actually been delivered.
 This is frustrating as the outgoing message queue will only hold so many messages (4 in my experience), and a message doesn’t get dropped from the queue until it has been marked as delivered.
 This can prevent you from placing any new messages in the queue.
 You have to manually cancel the offending message in this case.
 (This happens even with excellent sky view.)

 Spot X has a dedicated phone number which never changes.
 The inReach number refreshes periodically, meaning people may not be able to initiate a conversation after a delay of several months.